ehaliewicz/femto/README.md

 using
 ----

+./femto text_file

-type anything you want or type Ctrl-x, then type s to save, or c to quit.
+type anything you want (Ctrl-X s/c for save and quit).

 issues